A look at some of the key dates in the history of the US Open ahead of the 119th US Open at Pebble Beach.

 2004 – Shinnecock Hills Golf Club: Retief Goosen secured his second title and in doing so marked the start of a four-year run of international champions: Michael Campbell (New Zealand), Geoff Ogilvy (Australia) and Angel Cabrera (Argentina), the first time since 1925 when the trophy had stayed outside of the US for more than one year.

-2008 – Torrey Pines: Tiger Woods picks up his last Major to date, beating Rocco Mediate after the first sudden death play-off hole.
+2008 – Torrey Pines: Tiger Woods picks up his 14th Major, beating Rocco Mediate after the first sudden death play-off hole.
 18 holes could not separate them with Tiger having to make birdie on the last to force sudden death.
-However, his final round was plagued by a knee injury that would mark the beginning of a different era for the 14-time major winner.
+However, his final round was plagued by a knee injury that would mark the beginning of a different era for the 15-time major winner.

 2010 – Pebble Beach: Northern Ireland’s Graeme McDowell becomes the first European to win the US Open since Tony Jacklin in 1970.

 2016 – Oakmont Country Club: Dustin Johnson picks up his first Major victory after countless close attempts.
 A final round 69 gave him a three shot victory over Shane Lowry, Jim Furyk and Scott Piercy.
 It would have been four, had it not been for a stroke penalty added to Johnson’s score after he was judged to have made the ball move on the fifth green.

 2017 – Erin Hills: Brooks Koepka collects his first Major title at Erin Hills with a final-round 67 to win by four strokes.
 This started a dominant run in Majors as Koepka went on to defend his US Open title at Shinnecock Hills a year later and then won the next two PGA Championships in 2018 and 2019.

 Don’t forget to follow Golf Monthly on Facebook, Twitter, and Instagram.